 Unity: the junction of other elements, this element allows for comprehensive manipulation of reality itself.

 Vapor: representing gaseous matter of all types, mastering this element allows a mage to manipulate all gases.

-Further, after the specialist has learned thirteen spells, thus gaining the rank value of mystic master, he or she receives a further +1 RS in all of their spell rank values, a bonus that again applies to both existing and new spells.
+Further, after the specialist has learned thirteen spells, thus gaining the rank of mystic master, he or she receives a further +1 CS in all of their spell ranks, a bonus that again applies to both existing and new spells.
 While specializing does limit a mage's versatility to some extent, it does allow him or her to come up with all sorts of spells and spell effects that revolve around their chosen element.